Kotlin/KEEP/proposals/KEEP-0402-annotation-target-in-properties.md

 }
 ```

 Then the annotation is additionally applied as `@get:Email` in the two marked positions.
 In this case the `get` target comes from "translating" Java's `METHOD` target.
-If the property was defined as `var`, the additional `set_param` target would also be selected.
+If the property was defined as `var`, the additional `setparam` target would also be selected.

 This behavior does not only apply to Java annotations.
 For example, [`IntRange` from `androidx.annotations`](https://developer.android.com/reference/androidx/annotation/IntRange) is defined ["natively" in Kotlin](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:annotation/annotation/src/commonMain/kotlin/androidx/annotation/IntRange.kt?q=file:androidx%2Fannotation%2FIntRange.kt%20class:androidx.annotation.IntRange).